 In the twenty-third chapter of the Gospel of Matthew, the Word of God records Jesus’ discourse and rebuke of the Scribes and Pharisees, the religious leadership of His day.
 They exemplify everything that a leader of God’s people should not be.
-The religious spirit that was in those leaders of God’s people, is still operational today.
+The religious spirit that was in those leaders is still operational today.
 Unfortunately many of today’s pastors are carrying the same religious baggage into their pulpits that Jesus rebuked.
 It is vitally important for anyone who is in ministry, or studying for a leadership position in the church, to understand what this spirit is in order to prevent it from ruining their ministry.

 If we can understand what the Pharisees did wrong, we’ll get it right.

 We will begin by using Matthew twenty-three as a foundation for this study.